 The project sponsors for the summer and winter resources must then cooperate to complete the following steps by the deadline.
 Composite offers submitted after the deadline will not be considered in the FCA.
 Please note:

 Initiate the composite offer in the FCTS.
 The Composite Offer Status will display as “Pending.”
 Ask your winter partner to act.

 Designate the winter resource to the composite offer.
 Status remains “Pending.”
 Ask your summer partner to act.

 Submit the composite offer.
 Status displays “Confirmed.”
 Ask your winter partner to act.

-Verify submission: both participating resources should appear under Winter Resource Information (MW).
-If they don’t, contact Customer Support.
+Verify submission: Composite Offer Status should display “Confirmed” and both participating resources should appear under Winter Resource Information (MW).
+If they don’t, contact Participant Support.

 Only the summer resource partner in a composite offer should bid in an FCA.
 Both resources do not need to bid in individually.

 The Forward Capacity Auction Qualified Capacity (FCA QC) is the amount of megawatts, as determined in the qualification process, that a resource is capable of providing in the summer and winter during a specific capacity commitment period.
 Resources must pay financial assurance based on their FCA QC.